nbeney/scratch-tool/README.md

 # Specify custom output filename (overrides title-based naming)
 python main.py download 1190972813 --name my-project

+# Download only project.json (code without assets)
+python main.py download 1190972813 --code

+# Download code with custom name
+python main.py download 1190972813 --code --name my-code
 ```

 By default, the downloaded file is named after the project title (e.g., `"▶️ Geometry Dash Wave v19.9018.sb3"`).
 Invalid filename characters are automatically sanitized.
-Use the `--name` option to specify a custom filename (without the .sb3 extension).
+Use the `--name` option to specify a custom filename (without the extension).

-The downloaded `.sb3` file is a ZIP archive containing:
+**Full Download (.sb3):** The downloaded `.sb3` file is a ZIP archive containing:
 - `project.json` - The project structure and code
 - All costume and sound assets referenced by the project

+**Code Only (--code):** Downloads just the `project.json` file containing:
+- All sprites, costumes, and sounds metadata
+- All code blocks and scripts
+- Variables, lists, and custom blocks
+- Stage and sprite properties
+- Note: Does not include actual image/sound files

 ## Options